Raathigesh/wiretap/README.md

 # Work in progress.
 App is coming soon.

-Monitor (Wiretap) your mobx observables and update observables from the dashboard.
+Monitor (Wiretap) and update your mobx observables.
+A dope way to debug your app.
 Inspired by [Reactotron](https://github.com/infinitered/reactotron).

 ## Features
 - Monitor observables